 If you like that perfect blend of salty, savory, sweet and tangy, you are going to love our Molasses Bacon Vinaigrette.
 Make it thick and chunky (like ours), or thin it down to your preference.
+We made ours with local sorghum molasses and hickory smoked bacon.
+Once you try it, you will be hooked.

 This easy warm salad dressing is perfect over tossed greens and fresh crunchy vegetables.
 Or try it drizzled over roasted asparagus or brussel sprouts.